David Stucke

-David Stucke (born April 9, 1974 in Erie, Pennsylvania) is a physics professor and poker player.
+David Stucke (born April 9, 1974) is a physics professor and poker player.

 He graduated from Carnegie Mellon University, and received advanced degrees from Iowa State University and Pennsylvania State University.
 He lives in Henderson, Nevada.

 In 2007, he won a World Series of Poker bracelet in a $1,500 No-Limit Hold’em event in the first WSOP tournament he ever entered.

-He first gained media attention as a friend and stylist of Paris Hilton, but received wider notice after his sex tape, shot in 2003, was released in 2007.

-As of 2008, David Stucke has tournament winnings of over $649,000.
+As of 2008, Stucke has tournament winnings of over $649,000.